mchaker/althea-systemd/docs/althea-sentry.md

 You can check how many other nodes are connecting to your sentry with:

 `sudo netstat -na | grep 26656`

+ℹ️ **INFO:** Remember, after setting up a sentry node, if you run commands on your validator node (since that is where your keys will probably still be), you will probably need to add the `node` parameter to the commands.
+I have started adding the `node` parameter (e.g. `--node "tcp://althea.example.net:26657"` to every command that accepts it just in case.
+The `node` you will specify is any of your sentry nodes.
+For example: `althea q bank balances althea1xxxzzzfffcccyyykflyx0qqqq9xyypyxzzzzz --node "tcp://althea.example.net:26657"`

 ---